 Temporary or Casual Taxable Person GST

-Casual taxable persons have been provided special treatment under GST.
-The GST Act defines as a casual taxable person as a person who occasionally undertakes transactions involving the supply of goods or services or both in the course or furtherance of business, whether as principal, agent or in any other capacity, in a State or a Union territory where he has no fixed place of business.
-Hence, persons running temporary businesses in fairs or exhibitions or seasonal businesses would fall under casual taxable persons under GST.
+Casual taxable persons have got a legitimate position in GST Act.
+They have been provided special treatment under GST.
+The GST Act defines a simple taxable person as someone who occasionally undertakes transactions involving the supply of goods or services in his business schedule.
+As an Occasional businessman in a random territory with no fixed place of business, he is known as a temporary or casual business person.
+Hence, persons running temporary businesses in fairs, exhibitions, or seasonal companies would fall under casual taxable persons under GST.

 Casual taxable person GST registration procedure and documents required.
 Temporary and seasonal traders supplying goods or services must obtain GST registration.